 Other talking therapies include psychotherapy, family therapy, couples therapy and group therapy.
 They may be available from your local MS Therapy centre

-In moderate to severe cases of depression, or where previous treatment approaches have not been effective, you may be offered antidepressants.
+In moderate to severe depression, or where previous treatment has not been effective, you may be offered antidepressants.
 Initially you will usually be prescribed the lowest possible dose of a drug.
-The effects of antidepressants may not be immediately noticeable, it typically takes around four weeks for the drug to take effect.
+You may not notice any effect immediately, as it typically takes around four weeks for antidepresants to take effect.
 You will be reviewed regularly to check whether the drug and dose you are taking are effective.
 Your dose may be increased, or your treatment may be changed if you are not seeing any benefit, or if you are experiencing intolerable side-effects.
 Some people may start to feel better after a short period of time, but it is important not to stop taking your medication without talking to your health professionals as this can result in your depression coming back.

 The drugs used to manage depression vary in the way they work, but they all act by increasing the levels of neurotransmitters in the brain, for example serotonin or dopamine which are thought to boost mood.
-There are a number of effective medications that are prescribed for treating depression, the most commonly used drugs are called selective serotonin reuptake inhibitors (SSRIs), for example fluoxetine (Prozac) and paroxetine (Seroxat).
-Other drugs that are sometimes prescribed to treat moderate to severe depression include imipramine or amitriptyline (Triptafen), these two drugs can also be used in MS at lower doses to treat neuropathic (nerve) pain, even in the absence of depression.
+The most commonly used drugs are called selective serotonin reuptake inhibitors (SSRIs), for example fluoxetine (Prozac) and paroxetine (Seroxat).
+Other drugs that are sometimes prescribed to treat moderate to severe depression include imipramine or amitriptyline (Triptafen), which can also be used in MS at lower doses to treat neuropathic (nerve) pain, even in the absence of depression.

 Severe complicated depression